walkermatt/foss4g-uk-2025-postgis-qgis-triggers/slides.md

 # Approach

-- Alter `layer_styles` to add an `f_table_oid` column to track the `schema` and `table` of the associated table regardless of it's name
+- Alter `layer_styles` to add an `f_table_oid` column to track the `schema` and `table` of the associated table regardless of its name
 * Create a trigger to maintain the `table_oid` column on `INSERT` or `UPDATE`
 * Create an event trigger to update `f_table_schema` and `f_table_name` based on the `f_table_oid` after `ALTER TABLE`